 Take This Personal Trainer Test

-For the master trainers out there who are fuming at how I'm deprecating their title, take this simple test:
+For the master trainers out there who are angry at how I'm belittling their title, I invite you to take this simple test:

 What might you suspect?

-2. Your client complains that their muscles are extremely sore immediately after exercise when they are not moving.
+2. Your client complains their muscles are extremely sore immediately after exercise when they are not moving.

 What’s might you suspect?